20 Surefire Ways to Increase Sales Using Zen Cart

 I typically never use pre-built templates and recommend against it in most cases.
 It’s best to design a template that speaks to your customers and makes your site unique to others.
 That’s part of what will distinguish your store from the competition, and aid in it’s marketability.

-10. Susie on June 26th, 2008 4:41 pm
+June 26, 2008 at 4:41 pm

 Hi,